Symphony No. 103 (Haydn)

-Symphony No. 103 in E♭ major (H. 1/103) is the eleventh of the twelve London symphonies written by Joseph Haydn.
-This symphony is nicknamed The Drumroll after the long roll on the timpani with which it begins.
-It is from 1795, and his second-to-last symphony.
+Symphony No. 103 in E♭ major (H. 1/103) was composed in 1795 by Joseph Haydn.
+It is nicknamed the Drumroll Symphony after the long roll on the timpani with which it begins.
+The symphony is the eleventh of Haydn's twelve London symphonies and the second to last that he composed.

-Composition and premiere
+History

-The symphony was the eleventh of twelve that were composed for performance in England during Haydn's two journeys there (1791–1792, 1794–1795), arranged and organized by the great impresario, Johann Peter Salomon.
+The symphony was the eleventh of twelve that were composed for performance in England during Haydn's two journeys there (1791–1792, 1794–1795), arranged and organized by the impresario Johann Peter Salomon.
 Haydn's music was well known in England well before the composer traveled there, and members of the British musical public had long expressed the wish that Haydn would visit.
 The composer's reception in England was in fact very enthusiastic, and the English visits were one of the most fruitful and happy periods of the composer's life.
 Haydn composed the "Drumroll" Symphony while living in London during the winter of 1794–1795.

+Premiere

-It was premiered on March 2, 1795 as part of a concert series called the "Opera Concerts" at the King's Theatre.
+The symphony was premiered on March 2, 1795 as part of a concert series called the "Opera Concerts" at the King's Theatre.
 The orchestra was unusually large for the time, consisting of about 60 players.
-The task of directing the work was divided between the concertmaster, the violinist Giovanni Battista Viotti, and Haydn, who sat at a fortepiano.
+The task of directing the work was divided between the concertmaster, the violinist Giovanni Battista Viotti, and Haydn, who sat at the fortepiano.
 The premiere was evidently a success, and The Morning Chronicle's reviewer wrote: